jraillard/parkndeploy/doc/step0_studying_devops.md

 Continuous Integration, or `CI`, is a process that allow developers to gather all their works into a single or multiple deployable artifacts.

-You'll likely hear about "CI pipelines" as it could be schematized as a pipe starting with an event (Pull Request, git tag, deployment button, etc.), passing through integration steps : check for the application to still be buildable, automated tests (unit, integration, security), code formating and ending with one or more packages.
+You'll likely hear about ***CI pipelines*** as it could be schematized as a pipe starting with an event (Pull Request, git tag, deployment button, etc.), passing through integration steps : check for the application to still be buildable, running automated tests (unit, integration, security), code formating and ending with one or more packages.

-Packages can be of different shapes : zip files, images, docker images, vm images and are made so that they can be directly deployable without any modifications.
-In that way, CI pipelines are usually followed by `CD pipelines`.
+Packages can be of different shapes : zip files, images, docker images, vm images and should be made in order to be directly (or simply) deployable without any modifications.
+In that way, CI pipelines are usually followed by `CD pipelines` (Continuous Deploymoyent pipelines).

 Platform that are hosting your code usually offer a way of writing CI/CD pipelines :
 - GitHub Actions &rarr; GitHub